May 21, 2026

 Blog Post Image

-Bad credit is typically categorized this way:
+Bad credit is typically categorized by these FICO® credit score ranges:

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.